fuhlig1/alfadist/README.md

 Moreover try to keep the package name (as specified inside the recipe in the `package` field of the header) and the repository name the same, including capitalization.

-# PWGMM owned packages

-The following packages have been agreed to be under PWGMM ownership and will require its signoff to be deployed in production.

-- aligenerators
-- crmc
-- epos
-- epos-test
-- hepmc
-- jewel
-- lhapdf
-- lhapdf5
-- powheg
-- pythia
-- pythia6
-- rivet
-- rivet-test
-- sherpa
-- thepeg
-- thepeg-test
-- yoda

-Plus any of their dependencies.